hesa/licomp/README.md

 <a name="licomp-concepts-provisioning"></a>
 ## Provisioning

+The way you provide the software to your user.

+The following provisionings are supported:
-* `source-code-distribution` - you disitrbute the licensed component, in source code form
+* `source-code-distribution` - you distribute the licensed component, in source code form
-* `binary-distribution` - you disitrbute the licensed component, in binary (non source code) form
+* `binary-distribution` - you distribute the licensed component, in binary (non source code) form
 * `local-use` -  you used the licensed component locally (e.g. and editor you use to write software)
 * `provide-service` - you provide a service over a REST api.
 No source is distributed.
 * `provide-webui` - you provide a webui which is distributed to the user's browser.